 Distance measurement data and coordinate data can be stored in the current JOB at the same time.

 - Both distance measurement data and coordinate data are recorded as the same point name. - Distance measurement data is recorded first, then coordinate data is recorded.

-Press [TOPO] in the third page of OBS mode to display <TOPO>.
 Select "Dist + Coord" to display the measurement results.